Spherical Magic

 BJ is gratified to have seen this happen many times since that quote was first expressed and lives to see it a number of times more.

-A New Ocean, the Signature Image for the 2003 National Space Symposium, was selected more than a year prior but was painted during the first flights of Columbia, 18 years before.
-It depicts a new ship sailing 'under' the more limited but still beautiful oceans of our ancestors.
+A New Ocean A New Ocean, one of his Signature Images for the National Space Symposium, was selected more than a year prior but was painted during the first flights of Columbia, 18 years before.
+It depicts a new ship sailing "under" the more limited but still beautiful oceans of our ancestors.
 The painting was chosen for its tranquil and confident vision of our future in spaceflight.
-Following the Columbia tragedy, and Challenger before that, it now has taken on the mantle of a wistful tribute to our space explorers, and the crafts themsleves, who have given their lives in the noble pursuit of knowledge.
+Following the Columbia tragedy, and Challenger before that, it now has taken on the mantle of a wistful tribute to our space explorers, and the crafts themselves, who have given their lives in the noble pursuit of knowledge.

 "Living our dreams is something that very few of us get to do before we die.
 Yet, there are those who would use this incident to cause the cessation of human spaceflight altogether.
 To do so would mean that these individuals will have died in vain, for the goal that they were contributing to will never be reached.
 Explorers everywhere, throughout history, have given their lives in pursuit of the goal.